Observe the TCP handshake with tcpdump by GDB the code line by line

 - In the client,

-will correspond.
+nto callrecvto get data from the buffer.
+TCP is a stream-oriented protocol, so it does not guarantee that the data of eachsendandrecvwill correspond.
 In order to reduce the number of packets sent, the sender can use the Nagel algorithm.
 In network programming, both parties need to specify the application layer protocol to parse the data

 jc::PrintReceiveMessage(fd);

-the client to close the connection
+nthe client to close the connection

 ::close(fd);